Social Media Evidence in Court: What Investigators Know About Digital Evidence

 How Investigators Collect Social Media Evidence Legally

 There is a right way and a wrong way to collect social media evidence.
-The wrong way gets evidence excluded from court and can expose you to legal liability.
-Here is how we do it properly:
+The wrong way can get evidence excluded from court and expose a party to legal liability.
+Proper collection focuses on preservation, authentication, and lawful access.

 Public Content Collection

 Any content that is publicly visible can be legally viewed and documented by anyone, including investigators.
-We use forensic capture tools that preserve the complete webpage, including the URL, timestamps, metadata, and surrounding context.
-This produces evidence that is much stronger than a simple screenshot, which can easily be challenged as fabricated or taken out of context.
+Forensic capture tools can preserve the complete webpage, including the URL, timestamps, metadata, and surrounding context.
+This produces evidence that is stronger than a simple screenshot, which can be challenged as fabricated or taken out of context.

 Platform Data Requests

-Through legal process (subpoenas and court orders), attorneys can request data directly from social media platforms.
-This data includes account creation information, login records, IP addresses, deleted content, private messages, and uploaded media with original metadata.
-We work with attorneys to draft these requests to maximize the information received.
+Through legal process, including subpoenas and court orders, attorneys can request data directly from social media platforms.
+This data can include account creation information, login records, IP addresses, deleted content, private messages, and uploaded media with original metadata.

 What We Do NOT Do